NLueg/NLueg.github.io/_posts/2019-08-30-my-current-work.md

 In the future post I want to answer the following questions:

-1. What is the language-server protocol?
+1. What is the Language Server Protocol?
 2. Which web based Open-Source editor is the most used and accepted one?
-3. How does Syntax-Highlighting work for a natural language?
+3. How does syntax-highlighting work for a natural language?
 4. Who can context sensitive code completion work for a natural language?

 __References__